 Since then, researchers have been furiously investigating its role in immunity.
 A wealth of studies suggest Vitamin C is crucial to many different aspects of the immune system, chiefly immune cell function; it appears to encourage the production of certain immune cells, for example.
 It also acts as a potent antioxidant, a substance that helps protect and keep cells healthy.1

 At Solaray, we offer a wide range of Vitamin C supplements, including single-nutrient formulas and Vitamin C blends with other immune-promoting nutrients and herbs.* One of our best sellers?
-Our Liposomal Vitamin C. This product is designed for enhanced absorption: Liposomal Vitamin C is clinically studied to be three times more bioavailable than some other traditional forms.*† Read more about liposomal technology, including our proprietary process.
+Our Liposomal Vitamin C. This product is designed for enhanced absorption: Liposomal Vitamin C is clinically studied to be 35% more absorbable than non-liposomal forms.* Read more about liposomal technology, including our proprietary process.

 #2: Vitamin D

 You may know that Vitamin D, aka “the sunshine vitamin,” is crucial for healthy bones.
 But research has now made it clear that this nutrient plays many more important roles throughout the body.

 In fact, an array of the body’s organs and tissues have Vitamin D receptors, including immune cells, suggesting it’s also important for overall immune function.2

 The body synthesizes Vitamin D when skin is exposed to the sun.
 But many people don’t get enough daily exposure to sunlight to maintain healthy levels, especially in the colder months.
 Because few foods naturally contain Vitamin D, for most, the best way to ensure you’re getting enough of this nutrient is with smart supplementation.
 (Note: Foods can be fortified with Vitamin D.)3

 We have several Vitamin D formulas to meet your needs.
 Customer favorites include those with Vitamin D-3, or cholecalciferol, the type of Vitamin D produced by the human body.